user

 ShockWave includes updated visual effects, redesigned models, improved sounds, and careful graphical tweaks that don't break Zero Hour's style.
 New maps and additional missions for Generals Challenge mode have been added, and generals now have voice lines during matches, like in the early versions of the game.
 Particularly noteworthy is the convenient installer with its own launcher — the mod runs separately and doesn't require moving original files, allowing you to freely switch between ShockWave and the vanilla version of the game.

 Despite the scale of changes, the mod doesn't seek to turn Zero Hour into a completely different game.
 On the contrary, ShockWave expands and strengthens the original ideas.
 Given the totality of innovations and attention to detail, the mod is often perceived as "the true version of Zero Hour," implementing much of what the original lacked.
-Among fan projects for Generals, it is rightfully considered a classic and one of the quality benchmarks, whose development was later continued by the ShockWave EX project.
+Among fan projects for Generals, it is rightfully considered a classic and one of the quality benchmarks, whose development was later continued by the ShockWave EX project, while Shockwave Chaos playfully mocked it.

 Recommended Files